How to Take Action When You Don’t Wanna

 Give up on the idea of having to feel “good” about taking action, and allow yourself to have difficult feelings.

-Connect with the deep reason why “taking action” is important to you in the first place, and set a commitment of what you’re going to do.
+Connect with the deep reason why “taking action” is important to you in the first place, and set a commitment to what you’re going to do.

 Then start, inside that spirit.